Taxation of Scholarships, Fellowships & Stipends

 A scholarship/fellowship payment received by a candidate for degree is generally not taxable income to the student if it is used for "qualified expenses."
 Qualified expenses are defined by the IRS and include tuition and required fees, and/or for books, supplies and equipment required of all students in the course.
 These payments do not need to be reported to the IRS by the student or the university.

-Students should maintain a record of the stipend payments they have received during the calendar year (January 1 to December 31), remembering to include payments they received by check via University Payables.
-The total annual payments received can also be obtained from the departmental award letter(s) (remembering to refer to letters from more than one academic year, if applicable, so that payments are allocated to the correct calendar year).
+Students and scholars should maintain a record of the stipend payments they have received during the calendar year (January 1 to December 31), remembering to include payments they received by check via University Payables.
+The total annual payments received can also be obtained from the departmental award letter(s) (remembering to refer to letters from more than one academic year, if applicable, so that amounts are allocated to the correct calendar year).